creacher-creolio/gita-nextjs-template/docs/best-practices/git-commands.md

 ### Aliases
-git config --global alias.ca '!git add . && git commit -m'  # create an alias command that adds and commits at the same time git config --global alias.sa '!git add . && git stash'  # create an alias command that adds and stashes at the same time git config --global alias.sp '!git stash pop'  # create an alias command that pops the top layer of the stash git ca "<some message>" # commit and add at the same time (after alias has been created) git sa # stash and add at the same time (after alias has been created) git sp # pop the top layer of the stash (after alias has been created)
+git config --global alias.ca '!git add . && git commit -m'  # create an alias command that adds and commits at the same time git ca "<some message>" git config --global alias.sa '!git add . && git stash'  # create an alias command that adds and stashes at the same time git sa git config --global alias.sp '!git stash pop'  # create an alias command that pops the top layer of the stash git sp git config --global alias.nb '!f() { git checkout -b jonathanknebel/$1; }; f'  # create an alias command that creates and switches to a new branch with your github username as a prefix git nb 'testBranch'

 ### File Management
 git rm <some file> --cached  # remove a file from git while keeping it locally